 Statistics is the study of numerical information or data.
 Statisticians determine what data to collect, how to collect it, then examine and interpret the resulting numbers.
 Their skills are vital in Business, Economics, Finance, Communications, Biology, Marketing, Sociology, Psychology, etc. The demand for statisticians has been high and continues to rise.

-The Actuarial Science and Financial Mathematics and Statistics degrees and an active Actuary Club are what make our program so unique
+The Actuarial Science and Financial Mathematics and Statistics degrees and an active Actuarial Association are what make our program so unique.

 April 29, 2012 Wall Street Journal: According to McKinsey, there is "a shortage of talent, particularly of people with deep expertise in statistics and machine learning, and the managers and analysts who know how to operate companies by using insights from Big Data."